davenaylor/postie/readme.txt

 == Upgrade Notice ==
 * Attachments are now processed in the order they were attached.
 * All script, style and body tags are stripped from html emails.
+* Many method names have been changed as of 1.4.18.
+Any custom filters may need to be updated.

 == CHANGELOG ==
+= 1.4.18 (2013.01.06) =
+* Fixed a bug where linkifying was doing too much.
+* Updated lots of method names in preparation for some significant structural changes.

 = 1.4.17 (2013.01.03) =
 * Fixed a bug where non image/video attachments were not getting added to the post.